troglobit/troglobit.github.io/source/_posts/2015-03-06-inetd-support-in-finit-v1-dot-12.markdown

 *all* interfaces except on `eth0`, which in your case is the Internet (WAN) interface, here you want SSH to run on port 222.
 Actually, you don't want port 22 open at all on `eth0` ... so finit takes care of this for you!
-Seriously, it just works!
-No need for messing about with that nasty old `iptables` ...
+Seriously, it just works, no need for messing about with that nasty old `iptables` anymore!

 The original UNIX inetd super server supported many protocols internally, some of which may seem a bit odd today, and some have been